What to Do If Your Child Has Been Charged with a DUI in PA

 When any of the above happens to you, your lawyer may request that evidence be removed from the prosecutor’s case.
 If this motion to suppress the evidence is successful, the prosecutor may not have enough evidence to use at the trial, which often gives us the ability to ask the judge to dismiss the whole case.

-ARD for Young Offenders
+ARD for Young DUI Offenders in Pennsylvania

 If this strategy is not an option, we can still obtain a positive case outcome by negotiating with the prosecutor before your trial starts.
 With a young client who is more often than not a first offender, we are often able to convince the prosecutor to move the case into Alternative Rehabilitative Disposition, or ARD.
 Instead of being formally convicted of the crime, the judge will order you to perform community service and get substance abuse counseling.
 If you successfully pass through the probationary period, the charges will be dismissed and you can eventually request the expungement of your record.